 This paper is organized in the following way.
 In Sec.II, we introduce the RSII model and the FRW universe in the brane world scenario.
-In Sec.III, we construct the first Law of thermodynamics for the FRW universe in the RSII model.
-In Sec.IV, we derive the equation of state for the FRW universe in the RSII model.
-In Sec.V, we investigate the Joule-Thompson expansion of the FRW universe in the RSII model.
-In the last section, we give conclusions for this paper and make some discussions.
+In Sec.III, we investigate the first law of thermodynamics for the FRW universe in the brane world scenario.
+In Sec.IV, we construct the equation of state for the FRW universe in the brane world scenario.
+In Sec.V, we investigate the Joule-Thomson expansion of the FRW universe in brane world scenario.
+In the last section, we give conclusions and make some discussions.
 In this paper, we choose units $c=\hbar=k_B=1$.